Learning classical density functionals for ionic fluids: Simulations of the long-ranged system

 \subsection{Canonical MD simulations}

 MD simulations of the long-ranged system were performed with the LAMMPS simulation package \cite{Thompson2022}.
 Cubic simulation boxes with periodic boundary conditions were used.
+The full pair potential employed in MD is

 The bulk systems contained 2000 ion pairs, with the length of the box adjusted to yield the desired bulk densities.
 Dynamics were propagated using the velocity Verlet algorithm with a time-step of $1\,$fs.
 The temperature was maintained using a Langevin thermostat \cite{Schneider1978}.
 The system was equilibrated for $50\,$ps and production runs were performed for at least $2\,$ns in the NVT ensemble.

 Long-ranged electrostatic interactions were evaluated using particle--particle particle--mesh Ewald summation \cite{hockney1988} (using a $1\,$nm cut off in real space) such that the RMSE in the forces was a factor of $10^5$ smaller than the force between two unit charges separated by a distance of $0.1\,$nm \cite{Kolafa1992}.